twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 You cannot access any information that was not created specifically by your extension.
 That means you cannot access the contents of Message.app's text field directly.
 You cannot access any other messages in the conversation history.

 Any text input you require must be entered by the user into a text field you've created in the expanded mode of your extension.

+## Known Issues

+I've mentioned a few of the known issues in the text above.
+Here are a few more I'll add to as they're reported and resolved.

+### Changes to insertMessage

+The function signature of `MSConversation.insertMessage` has changed (beta1 -> beta2) for an unknown reason.
+The `localizedChangeDescription` parameter was removed.
+There is currently no way that I can determine to create a change description.
+The documentation is also out of line with the function itself.

 ## Wrap Up